amidos2006/procengine/README.md

 This library is inspired by Kate Compton `tracery.js` and Nicky Case `Simulating the world (in Emoji)`.

+## Games by ProcEngine
+- [BAMLike](https://amidos2006.itch.io/bamlike): A tribute to Beneath Apple Manor (BAM).
+BAM is the first procedurally generated game with Permadeath (predates Rogue).

+send us your games and feedback to (amidos2002@hotmail.com).

 ## What is the main features?
 - 2 different room spawning techniques (equal split/tree division)
 - Spawn objects and have room structures using advanced cellular automata rules (inspired by Nicky Case)